 Gene behavior can also be altered in a positive way.
 For example, according to a recent study from the German Center for Neurodegenerative Diseases and the University Medical Center Goettingen, a stimulating, “enriched” environment helped mouse fathers-to-be to produce smarter babies.
 Scientists who conducted this study placed male mice in two different environments, one that allowed them to exercise their bodies and minds, and another that provided no outlet for stimulation.

 The “enriched” environment contained running wheels and new toys and layout, which helped enhance the mice’s learning abilities and brain-cell communication.
 Alternatively, you can check out https://aithority.com/hot-startups/hapbee-raises-6-5-million-to-expand-into-next-gen-wearable-market/ and learn how technology is changing everyday.
-Compared to their more sedentary counterparts, these mice also performed better in maze and memory tasks, improve your exercise e results by visiting zmescience.com.
+Compared to their more sedentary counterparts, these mice also performed better in maze and memory tasks, check out infrared blanksets if you are looking to improve your exercise results.

 So how did the gene behavior change?